podcast

 Living Authentically: Ami Ray's Journey Through Gender, Identity, and Freedom

-Send us a textWith thanks to Amethysta Herrick.In this powerful and deeply personal story, Amethysta Herrick shares her journey of gender transition, moving from presenting as a man to fully embracing her identity as a woman.
+Send a textWith thanks to Amethysta Herrick.In this powerful and deeply personal story, Amethysta Herrick shares her journey of gender transition, moving from presenting as a man to fully embracing her identity as a woman.
 With a background in science and technology, Ami began her transition in 2022 after decades of internal struggle, societal expectations, and personal discovery.
-She discusses the profound physical, emotional, and cognitive changes brought about by hormone therapy and gender-affirming surgery.Ami reflects on how societal norms, like the belief that "boys need fathers,"...
+She discusses the profound physical, emotional, and cognitive changes brought about by hormone therapy and gender-affirming surgery.Ami reflects on how societal norms, like the belief that "boys need fathers," kept...

 2025-02-14